Contents

 Building = Renting for $450/month, $6750 for the duration of the project.
 Remaining budget = $1,689,767.63

-The goal of the project = The client, wants 10,000 PCs built before the project ends.
+The goal of the project = The client wants 10,000 PCs built before the project ends.
 10,000 PCs/15 = 650-700 PCs per month that need to be built.

 Staff needed?
 Yes.
-Ten contractors will work at whatever pace they want and will be paid $50 for every PC they built.
-50*10,000 = $500,000 which can be spent on staffing.
+Ten contractors will work at whatever pace they want and will be paid $50 for every PC they build.
+50*10,000 = $500,000, which can be spent on staffing.
 Remaining budget = 1,189,767.63

 This remaining budget would then be used for supplies.
 Anything else in the budget leftover can be used to pay the staff bonuses or for any other kind of purpose.